Anomalous Transient Heat Conduction in Fractal Metamaterials: Introduction

 \section{Introduction}

-Heat propagation as well as mass or excitation diffusion in fractal media are of great importance in our everyday life~\cite{cite0} .
-This is because fractal media describe the porous, composite, networked materials, which are ubiquitous in many fields such as physics, material science and life science.
-For example, in branching artery network~\cite{cite3} and in photosynthesis~\cite{cite2}, the diffusion in fractal media is involved.
+Heat problem has attracted lots of attention in meta-structures in the past decade~\cite{jphuang, ny1, ny2, ny3}.
+Particularly, heat propagation as well as mass or excitation diffusion in fractal media are of great importance in our everyday life~\cite{cite0}.
+This is because fractal meta-media describe the porous, composite, networked, hierarchical metamaterials, in which a part of the structure resembles larger entities or the whole structure.
+Such self-affine structural patterns are ubiquitous in many fields such as physics, material science and life science.
+For example, in branching artery network~\cite{cite3}, in photosynthesis~\cite{cite2}, and in bones~\cite{bone}, the fractal media of statistical self-similarity is quite involved.
+Therefore, fractal metamaterials have attracted much attention across diverse research fields, ranging from mechanics~\cite{mechanics1,mechanics2} and elastics~\cite{elastic}, to acoustics~\cite{acoustic1,acoustic2,acoustic3} and optics~\cite{optics1,optics2,optics3}.
+Different from those research that focused on effects of fractal structure on wave dynamics, heat conduction and transfer in fractal metamaterials is in general a diffusion process.

-Effective thermal conductivity is often used to characterize the heat transfer in fractal meadia which is statistically self-similar.
-Various methods have been developed to investigate the effective thermal conductivity of porous media~\cite{eff1, eff2,eff3,eff4,eff5,eff6,eff7,eff8}.
+Effective thermal conductivity is often used to characterize the heat diffusion in fractal media of fractal dimensions.
+Various methods have been developed to investigate the effective thermal conductivity of porous media~\cite{eff1, eff2,eff3,eff4,eff5,eff6,eff7,eff8}, that may be even used to build a thermal diode~\cite{holydiode}.
 Pitchumani~\cite{cite4} applied fractal theory in the research of the effective thermal conductivity of unidirectional fibrous composites.
 Yu and Cheng~\cite{cite5} developed a fractal model to calculate the effective thermal conductivity of mono- and bi-dispersed porous media.
 Using thermal-electrical analogy, Yu~\cite{cite6} and Kou~\cite{cite7} presented fractal models and fractal analysis of effective thermal conductivity of composites with embedded fractal-like tree networks and saturated fractal porous media, respectively.